hcp4715/dockerHDDM_Guide/README.md

 A python package for hierarchical drift-diffusion models.

 ### Scope of the current tutorial
-We limited our tutorial to classic functions in HDDM (version 0.8.0), instead of the latest version of HDDM (0.9.7).
-However, the docker image of HDDM 0.9.5 is available.
+We limited our tutorial to classic functions in HDDM (version 0.8.0), instead of the latest version of HDDM (0.9.*).
+However, the docker images of more recent HDDM are available (https://hub.docker.com/r/hcp4715/hddm).

 ## Motivation behind this guide
 1. HDDM is an influential package for DDM, which is an class of models that used widely in different fields